 Data are from 2019 to 2023.
 Nondiscretionary additions and deletions (M&A, relist, spun-off, etc.) are excluded.
 Migrating events for S&P, Russell, and CRSP indices are excluded; see Appendix 1 for more information.
 Tesla's addition to the S&P 500 on December 18, 2020, is excluded.
 Average excessive closing auction volume is volume on reconstitution day as a percentage of median closing auction volume over the previous 30 calendar days for the same securities.
 Price pressure into market close is calculated as gross return from 4 pm to market close price on reconstitution day.
-Overnight reversal is calculated as gross return from market close on reconstitution day to market open the following day adjusted by market return, where the market return is calculated as the market-capitalization-weighted average return of all stocks traded in the US.
+Overnight reversal is calculated as gross return from 4 pm to market close on reconstitution day to market close on reconstitution day to market close on reconstitution and excessive closing advarding day adjusted by market return, where the market return is calculated as the market-capitalization-weighted average externs for the US.
 Returns to deletions are multiplied by -1.
 All statistics are aggregated across stocks for an index and across reconstitution days using weighted averages, where the weights are the stocks' free-float market cap as of the previous month-end.